uberspark/uberxmhf/docs/pc-intel-x86_32/installing.rst

 port, and then reload grub.
 Note, check if the AUTOMAGIC KERNELS refernce ``/boot/vmlinuz-*`` or simply ``/vmlinuz-*`` and have your uberXMHF entry match (i.e., some do not require the ``/boot/`` prefix in the above example).

+Additionally, you must specify new command line options to your guest OS.
+These options must include ``nmi_watchdog=0``

 If your Default OS (the Linux kernel that will be booting after the micro-hypervisor) uses an LVM filesystem, you might need to alter its GRUB entry.
 Modify the kernel entry to specify the root as the LVM disk.
 For example, change: